Compare Courier Car Driver Insurance

 The difference between a couriers policy and one classified as haulage is the number of destination or stops on the couriers route.
 A typical courier will have multiple stops on their route each time they depart with packages.
 A person hauling a load generally only has one destination where they off-load the contents of their vehicle.

 What is the average price of courier insurance?

-The annual cost of courier driver insurance has many factors that are considered into the price of it.
+The average price cost of courier insurance will typically range from £800 to £3,000.
+Many factors that are considered in arriving at a cost.
 For a good driver with no points on their driving licence and use a small, economical vehicle, the annual premium can be as low as £800.
 The costs are determined by the risk the vehicle, the driver and the area of coverage pose to the insurance firm.
 The larger the vehicle, the more points a driver has and the high risk urban area where deliveries are made, a courier premium can cost annually up to £3,000 or more.